Ekumen-OS/beluga/docs/dev/profiling.md

 echo 0 | sudo tee -a /proc/sys/kernel/kptr_restrict
 ```

-This changes are not permanent, you will need to apply them again after rebooting.
+These changes are not permanent, you will need to apply them again after rebooting.

 ## References